CATEMA® System System Description

 Users are able to check their own status and history in the program at any time.
 The primary responsibility for maintaining current personal information and password will remain with the individual user.
 School staff and the system staff can assist users if a login problem occurs.

 If students enter a number that already exists in the system, they will be advised that an account has already been created for that number, and asked to contact their teacher for login assistance.
 If the wrong number has been entered, they will be allowed to re-enter the number.
-Although state provided student ID numbers can be used, we recommend they use the college ID number provided by the articulating college to facilitate the "electronic verification" and acceptance of their earned credit by college registrars.
+Although state-provided student ID numbers can be used, we recommend students use the college ID number provided by the articulating college to facilitate the "electronic verification" and acceptance of their earned credit by college registrars.

 Teacher Accounts

-To create a new system "class", the teacher enters the school's descriptive name of the course and selects choices of items in a series of pull-down menus to complete the record.
+To create a new "class", the teacher enters the school's descriptive name of the course and selects choice of items in a series of pull-down menus to complete the record.
 A teacher may create class records at one or more high schools in the same year.
 The entry sequence is as follows:

 Create New Class